Idelson-Mindo/Analysis-of-Alcohol-and-Smoking-Consuption-in-Europe-/README.md

-# Analysis-of-Alcohol-and-Smoking-Consuption-in-Europe-
+# Analysis-of-Alcohol-and-Smoking-consumption-in-Europe-
-Analysis of Alcohol and Smoking Consuption in Europe
+Analysis of Alcohol and Smoking consumption in Europe